full-void/data-science-concepts/README.md

     - Using various metrics
 * Overfitting, Underfitting and Model Selection

+## DBSCAN Clustering

+This notebook talks about the DBSCAN algorithm as a means to approach clustering problem It details upon:

+* What is DBSCAN Algorithm
+    - The Algorithm's Steps
+    - Selecting Parameters
+        + MinPts
+        + Epsilon
+        + Distance Function
+    - Advantages
+    - Disadvantages
+* DBSCAN on Random Data
+    - Data Generation
+    - Modeling
+        + Selecting Parameters
+        + Distinguishing Outliers
+        + Data visualisation and conclusion

 ## K-Means Clustering

 This notebook discusses K-Means Clustering Algorithm.
 It details upon:

 * What is K-Means Clustering
     - Advantages
     - Disadvantages